Asaad al-Shaibani: Visits to Russia, Lebanon, and China

 In November 2025, al-Shaibani visited China, where he met with Chinese Foreign Minister Wang Yi and Central Political and Legal Affairs Commission Secretary Chen Wenqing.
 While meeting Wang, al-Shaibani announced that Syria continued to adhere to one China, recognizing the People's Republic of China as the sole legitimate government representing China, including Taiwan.
 He also praised Xi Jinping's Belt and Road Initiative, Global Development, Security, Civilization, and Governance initiatives, and promised that Syria would not be a source of threat to China and would not let any entity use Syrian territory for actions against Chinese interests.
+Al-Shaibani met on 17 November in Beijing with several members of the Syrian community residing in China, and the head of the General Intelligence Directorate, Hussein al-Salama, also attended the meeting.

+On 23 December, al-Shaibani and Minister of Defense Murhaf Abu Qasra met in Moscow with Putin to discuss a range of political, military, and economic issues of mutual interest, with particular emphasis on strategic cooperation in the military industries sector.